slak44/ckompiler/README.md

    such blocks are considered disconnected.
 Such a graph looks like this:

    ![Disconnected Fake Edge](readme-resources/disconnected-fake-edge.png)
+3. Unterminated `BasicBlock`s are identified.
+Warnings are reported for non-void functions (it means control flow reached the end of the function and didn't find a return).
+The blocks are terminated with a `ImpossibleJump`.
-3. We precompute a list of the CFG's nodes in [post-order][post_order] (basically DFS, for the kinds of graphs encountered here).
+4. We precompute a list of the CFG's nodes in [post-order][post_order] (basically DFS, for the kinds of graphs encountered here).
 See `postOrderNodes` in [ControlFlowGraph.kt][cfg].
-4. An auxiliary data structure, `DominatorList`, is created.
+5. An auxiliary data structure, `DominatorList`, is created.
 This list stores each node's _immediate dominator_.
 The list is then used to compute every node's _dominance frontier_, which is stored as a member of `BasicBlock`.